r-kan/reminder/README.md

 # Reminder
-better reminder, more customized slideshow tool
+better reminder, more customizable slideshow tool
 ==========================

 Reminder, beyond an image slideshow tool, has the following unique features: